Disce-et-facere/MonoLogic-DataCollector/esp32/README.md

-# Wifi and MQTT arduino for the temperature monitor
+# Wifi temperature Sensor

-This is heavily based on the esp-idf example for wifi connection before we built it out\
 I can not guarantee it works on any other esp other than ESP32-S3FN8

-### Configure the project
+### Configure the Build

-Open the project configuration menu (`idf.py menuconfig`).
+Open the project configuration menu (`idf.py menuconfig`).\

-In the `Example Configuration` menu:

-* Set the Wi-Fi configuration.
-    * Set `WiFi SSID`.
-    * Set `WiFi Password`.

-Optional: If you need, change the other options according to your requirements.
+If you are building it yourself you need to enable tinyUSB wifi credentials will be set up after over USB.

 ### Build and Flash